 Please also be aware that there are various other advanced estate planning techniques that may be available to help mitigate the effects of Prop 19.
 These include the creation of irrevocable trusts, LLCs, etc. However, given the newness of this law and the current lack of guidance from the CA Board of Equalization, Franchise Tax Board, County Assessors, etc., many of these advanced techniques are speculative at the moment.

 If you have questions about how Proposition 19 will affect your estate and inheritance plans, we can help.
-Give us a call at 510-527-6774, or send us an email through our contact page.
+Give us a call or send us an email through our contact page.